-I am now VERY reluctant to pull a cylinder without proof it is necessary after reading lots of Mike Busch articles.
-He has been a tremendous help to my understanding and interactions with customers and I’m thankful for his work and for the rest of you who advocate and practice a 21st century approach to diagnoses.
+I am now VERY reluctant to pull a cylinder without proof it is necessary.
+Mike Busch has been a tremendous help to my understanding.
+I’m thankful to him and the rest of you who practice a 21st Century approach to diagnosis.

 Your organization really is impressive in so many ways.
-This is just another example of your customer service.
-I tried to change my N-number last night, but discovered that field was not one I could change, This morning, I discovered you had already changed it for me and anticipated by next ask.
-Thank You for for your exceptional customer service!
+I tried to change my N-number last night in your system, but discovered that field was not one I could change, This morning, I discovered you had already changed it for me.
+Exceptional customer service!

 Let me say how very pleased I was in the way Savvy handled my recent Cirrus SR22 prebuy examination.
 Now that I’ve purchased the airplane, I am definitely signing up for Savvy’s SavvyMx maintenance management program, as I was so impressed with your service on the prebuy.
 My only regret is that I wasn’t aware of your services previously for the 2005 Diamond DA40 that I just traded in.